List of Coppin State Eagles men's basketball head coaches

 The following is a list of Coppin State Eagles men's basketball head coaches.
 There have been seven head coaches of the Eagles in their 59-season history.

-Coppin State's most recent head coach is Juan Dixon.
-He was hired as the Eagles' head coach in April 2017, replacing Michael Grant, who was fired after the 2016–17 season.
+Coppin State's most recent head coach is Larry Stewart.
+He was hired as the Eagles' head coach in March 2023, replacing Juan Dixon, who was fired after the 2022–23 season.